bymatej/PillagerRaidSpawner/README.md

 If you don't care about the permissions, just make yourself an OP on the server.

 # How it works?
-You have one command used to start and stop the raid.
+You have one command that's used to start and stop the raid.
 Once the start command is executed, the raid is spawned every X minutes.
 X is the number of minutes, and it is defined in the command itself.
 Omitting the amounts of minutes defaults to 2 minutes.

 ## Command
 Example command: `/raid start 5`